mqttAU/learning-code/README.md

 # learning-code
-learning/refreshing knowledge/syntax of different langs and practising a range of leetcode questions.
+learning and/or refreshing knowledge and syntax of different langs and practising a range of leetcode questions.

  Resources: